jeet1248/CS_203_Assignment_3/README.md

 #### Annotation Process:
 - Each member annotated 20 data points from POS and CV datasets, and thus, in total, 40 data points.
-- For the CV dataset, we also took help from Team 4 member Anuj Joshi (23110033) for labelling 20 data points, thus 60 data points for the CV labelling task.
+- For the CV dataset, we also received help from Team 4 member Anuj Joshi (23110033) to label 20 data points, thus adding to 60 for the CV labelling task.

 ---

 ### Task 3: Inter-Annotator Agreement (IAA) Calculation

+#### Data Export:
+We exported the labelled data for both datasets in JSON format so that the kappas could be calculated.

 #### Cohen's Kappa (NLP Dataset):
 We used Cohen's Kappa to measure the agreement between the two annotators on the NLP dataset.